paypal/paypal-checkout-components/README.md

 ### Which Integration is right for me?

 - Do you want the **simplest possible PayPal Integration**?
-If so, you should stick with the **Simple PayPal Checkout Button** using a **Script Element** which allows you to just drop a button straight into your page.
+If so, you should stick with the [**Basic PayPal Checkout Button**](./docs/button.md#basic-integration) using a [**Script Tag**](./docs/button.md#script-tag) which allows you to just drop a button straight into your page.
 This will allow your customer to pay with PayPal, and we'll notify you when they're done.

 - Do you use **React.js, Angular.js or Ember.js** to render your page?
-If so, you should use the **React.js, Angular.js or Ember.js Elements**,
+If so, you should use the [**React.js, Angular.js or Ember.js Elements**](./docs/button.md#reactjs-element),
   which provide native support for each of these frameworks, so you can drop PayPal Buttons in any of your front-end views.

-- Do you **have your own checkout button** and you only want to use the PayPal Checkout flow?
-If so you should use the **PayPal Checkout** component, which opens up the PayPal Checkout flow on-demand, when you decide.

-- Do you need **finely grained control** over your transaction; creating and finalizing transactions from your server side using PayPal's REST api?
-If so you should use the **Advanced Javascript Integration**, which will allow you to create and finalize the transaction yourself on your server side using the [PayPal Payments REST API](https://developer.paypal.com/docs/api/payments/).
+- Do you want a button which gives you **finely grained control** over your transaction; creating and finalizing transactions from your server side using PayPal's REST api?
+If so you should use the [**Advanced Javascript Integration**](./docs/button.md#advanced-integration), which will allow you to create and finalize the transaction yourself on your server side using the [PayPal Payments REST API](https://developer.paypal.com/docs/api/payments/).

-  Then you can just use the **PayPal Button** or **PayPal Checkout** components to get the customer's approval for the payment, and do everything else on your server side.
+- Do you have your own **standalone checkout button** and you only want to use the PayPal Checkout flow?
+If so you should use the [**PayPal Checkout**](./docs/checkout.md) component, which opens up the PayPal Checkout flow on-demand, when you decide.

 ## Usage